 A competitor shall use only one firearm in each event.
-This Rule shall apply to ALL Aggregates and Grand Aggregates (Rifle and Pistol) as well, but not to malfunctions as permitted under Rule 6.1.14.3 for Rifle / Pistol.
+This Rule shall apply to ALL Aggregates and Grand Aggregates (Rifle and Pistol) as well, but not to malfunctions as permitted under Rule 6.1.14.3 the event under the supervision of the RO after the cessation of the detail.